 ‘They’, we are told, are prime movers we can observe to spot future trends; like rejecting Facebook.
 ‘They’ have too much agency because they are doing something problematic or exotic: different to ‘us’.
 For example, sexting or hacking.
 Or ‘they’ have too little agency because they are addicted, being brainwashed or radicalised by the Internet.
 ‘They’ are teenagers.
-We are not similarly fixated by other social groups such as pensioners in this way.
-What lies behind our obsession with teenagers? (more…)
+We are not similarly fixated by other social groups in this way.
+What lies behind our obsession with teenagers online? more...

 This week BBC News asked “can wearable tech make us more productive?”
 The news package covered a research project which has the broader purpose of investigating impact of wearable connected tech on every aspect of our lives.
 The umbrella term that (albeit loosely) confederates connected technology is the ‘Internet of Things’.
 Its advocates believe the Internet of Things is one of the most compelling ideas of the twenty first century.
 The original definition of the Internet of Things referred to inanimate objects that had an electronic product code so they could be inventoried.
 Now, thanks to IPv6 (which provides 3.4×1038 addresses on the Internet), as utility (or the market) demands it, all our everyday objects such as TVs, microwave ovens and cars can be allocated an address on the Internet and offer the potential to transmit and receive digital data.
 However, an IP address is not a prerequisite of the Internet of Things.
 The term can also refer to devices that have the potential to produce digital data for the Internet.
 This includes technologies of the ‘quantified self’, such as the GPS enabled sports watch I use for example. more...